SimplGy/api-vcr/README.md

 - [ ] Bug: returning similar siblings returns deep nested JSON if there is a child folder (eg: posts/777 returns posts/1/comments.json)
 - [ ] Bug: returning siblings shouldn't return list objects for id requests and visa-versa
+- [ ] Handle non JSON gracefully
+- [ ] Screenshot of requests, mapping to screenshot of files in finder
+- [ ] Script to add and remove from etc/hosts. (design? will this work?)
+- [ ] Chrome extension difficulty estimation. https://github.com/chrisaljoudi/uBlock.
+Dev tools tab, monitor xhr and check boxes for ones to record?
 - [ ] Support a config file, maybe in `./api-vcr-config.json` (is there an option parsing library that supports fall-through from args to json file to defaults?)
 - [ ] Print the fully resolved path name for data, otherwise it's unclear where `.` is
 - [ ] Have a simple index page with list of all routes we know about, for easy debugging/transparency